 While the dead bodies are pounding on the door, they bring the acrylic dead guy into the pressure chamber.
 Now he looks more like he’s been dipped in gold leaf than white acrylic but hey who am I to argue with scientific marvelous?

 Major Jay asks “Are you sure the pressure will crack that stuff on the body?”

 He continues to melt down, “If you hadn’t gone out in that truck they couldn’t have followed us back to the bunker.”
-Ah the hyper masculine warrior and the ultra weakling sissy scientist coming head to head.
+Ah, the masculine warrior and the ultra-weakling sissy scientist coming head to head.
 Phyllis watches in the middle.
 “Oh John shut up!” she snaps at him.
 The cocky Major Jay looks on with his plasticine smile.

 From window panel to window panel first Penner’s face then Jay’s face, we now see inside the chamber, the chair roll across the room, and indentation in the leather seat shows that an invisible ass is seated there.
 It has rolled the chair over to the desk with the microphone on it.
 Phyllis and the other men look on.